material-components/material-components-android/docs/components/NavigationRail.md

 ```

 **Note:** `NavigationRailView` displays three to no more than seven app
-destinations and, optionally, a header view.
+destinations, and can include a header view.
 Each destination is represented by
 an icon and a text label.

 In code: